-Figure 20 Connections between the VINETIC®-2CPE/-1CPE and the SLIC-DC with External Components
+Figure 25 Connections between the VINETIC®-2CPE/-1CPE and the SLIC-DC with External Components

-When only one channel of the VINETIC®-2CPE is to be used, the not used analog pins must be mutually connected (VCMIT, IT, ITAC, RING and TIP).
+When only one channel of the VINETIC®-2CPE is to be used, the not used analog pins must be connected (VCMIT, IT, ITAC, RING and TIP).

-In case of a VINETIC®-1CPE Version 2.1 (PEB 3331) is used the pins named ATEST must be connected.
+In case of a VINETIC®-1CPE Version 2.2 (PEB 3331) is used the pins named ATEST must be connected together.

 When a system is developed for one or two channels, the same layout can be used and no additional components may be needed.
 The board can be mounted differently to have the correct connection for a one channel solution.
+The same layout can be used, when no channel is used, or all ATEST pins must be connected together.

-When the channel 2 is not used, the SLIC-DC and some external components are not mounted.
+When the second channel is not used, the SLIC and some external components are not mounted.
 Other external components have to be modified.
 The mounting option and the values are shown in Table 2.
-The layout for both solution is the same.
+The layout for both solutions is the same.